makerdao/community/governance/votes/Executive vote - July 11, 2024.md

 #### [Mainnet] Spark Effective DAI Borrow Rate Reduction

-The Spark Effective DAI Borrow Rate will be reduced by 1 percentage point, from 9% to **8%**.
+- Reduce the Spark Effective DAI Borrow Rate by 1 percentage point, from 9% to **8%**.

 #### [Mainnet] Increase Capacity of weETH

-- Increase weETH Supply Cap Max by 150,000 weETH, from 50,000 weETH to **200,000 weETH**
+- Increase the weETH Supply Cap Max by 150,000 weETH, from 50,000 weETH to **200,000 weETH**
-- Increase weETH [Isolation Mode](https://docs.spark.fi/defi-infrastructure/sparklend/spark-lend-features) Debt Ceiling by 150 million DAI, from 50 million DAI to **200 million DAI**
+- Increase the weETH [Isolation Mode](https://docs.spark.fi/defi-infrastructure/sparklend/spark-lend-features) Debt Ceiling by 150 million DAI, from 50 million DAI to **200 million DAI**

 ## Review